 "The pursuit of electropop music on my home turf, dominated by a dated rock industry, was a struggle against mainstream indifference throughout the 80s.
 But I hung on.
 The 80s didn't become 'The 80s' till much later."

 "My REAL LIFE era - the touring years - was a career highlight of course, but creating music as Alien Skin for a nuanced new (and old) public wanting to hear that darker, alternative 80s aesthetic through the prism of my work is even more rewarding for me today."

 ALIEN SKIN:"My first album was recorded and ready to go but I hadn't decided upon a working name for myself as yet.
 The closing track is a one line song with the lyric "the stranger within alien skin" it's from this I took the name; a dual concept of keeping the core of yourself out of reach and impenetrable to others; as well as sometimes having an existential awareness of yourself as a stranger within your own body.
 It's a psychological atmosphere which I thought was an appropriate representation of the music I wanted to write."

 I think my own psychology, like it or not, is no less valid or unique within the general population.
 It's people who share this psychology I find greatest affinity with and vice versa.
 We all seek channels to find others of similar attitudes and states of mind.
-No one wants to feel alone and deserted thinking no one else feels the way 'they' do, I used to be like that.
+No one wants to feel alone believing no one else feels the way 'they' do, I used to be like that.
 If the music I create finds intimacy with certain people, it affirms its value to me."

 Q: Current artists of influence?